Faculty of Business and Law

 your own or copying large sections from a book or the internet are examples of plagiarism

-serious consequences.
+and carry serious consequences.
 Please familiarise yourself with the CU Harvard

 Reference Style (on Moodle) and use it correctly to avoid a case of plagiarism or cheating